uDALES/u-dales/docs/udales-example-simulations.md

 dzlin        = 1
 ```

 `zsize` is an initial target value for the final domain height and `hlin` determines how many non-stretched grid cells there are at the lower end of the domain.
-Make sure to always use non-stretched grid cells whereever buildings are present.
+Make sure to always use non-stretched grid cells whereever buildings are present. `dzlin` specifies the resolution for the non-stretched grid cells. `lstretchexp` specifies the exponential grid stretching function to be used.

 #### Outputs (4)